tombh/super-glass-lsp/README.md

 ## Usage

 ### Quickstart
-Once you've installed the language server and [set it up in your editor](#Editor Setups), it should be as easy as this to add new features:
+Once you've installed the language server and [set it up in your editor](https://github.com/tombh/cli-tools-lsp#editor-setups), it should be as easy as this to add new features (this is YAML, but your editor likely has its own config format):
 ```yaml
 # This is jsut an ID, so can be anything.
 Internally it's important so that you can
 # override existing configs (either the bundled defaults, or configs you have